 Transportation, Accessibility, and Parking

-Transportation is the link between a person’s home and their community.
-Transportation, whether walking, driving, or using public transportation, connects us to the places we need to fulfill our basic needs.
-An aging-friendly community has sidewalks or affordable transportation where most older people can get to and from hospitals, clinics, pharmacies, senior centers/centers for active adults, parks, adult day services, grocery stores, faith communities, spectator sporting events, or cultural events/activities.
+• Sidewalks or affordable transportation where most older people can get to and from hospitals, clinics, pharmacies, senior centers/centers for active adults, parks, adult day services, grocery stores, faith communities, spectator sporting events, or cultural events/activities.
 These are all things that allow us to stay involved and connected with our community as we age.
 By taking steps to keep us active and independent as we age, our community is helping to prevent social isolation for any member of the community.
-In an aging-friendly community, the streets and parking, pedestrian crossings, sidewalks and curb cuts, signage, and outdoor seating has been designed with the needs of older drivers and pedestrians in mind; and roads are designed to the needs of older drivers, with larger signage, left turn lanes, and clear road markings.
-(Frameworks Institute, 2017)

 **In order to maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Characteristics main page.